blueshirt-dev/blueshirt-dev.github.io/_posts/2023-01-14-gridfinity-things-and-thangs.md

 ![Image of drawers with more organizers printer](https://i.imgur.com/PRr1kX9.jpg "Same drawers, one with more pieces from the original in it to make the original easier to clean")

 With those I organized the drawer into broad piles like motors, inputs, outputs, controllers, and everything else.
+The location of items was mostly wherever I had space.
+There was no thought put into the location of things other than with others like them.

 ![Image of start drawer with general piles of items](https://i.imgur.com/jjozZjI.jpg "Drawer that has multiple piles of vaguley related things")